 A short-term fixed deposit is an investment option offered by banks and non-banking financial companies (NBFCs).

-Short-term FDs are suitable for short-term goals like 7 days to 2 years wherein long-term fixed deposits are best suited for long-term goals.
+Short-term FDs are suitable for short-term goals like 7 days to 2 years whereas long-term fixed deposits are best suited for long-term goals.
 You can choose the FD that is suitable for your goals and investment horizon.

 On the other hand, you can also choose to withdraw your deposit prematurely.
-Most lenders and financial institutions would charge a penalty for the premature withdrawal.
+Most lenders and financial institutions would charge a penalty for premature withdrawal.